Fire discipline

 US 37mm gunners fire against Japanese cave positions at Iwo Jima.

 Fire discipline is a system of communication in the military, primarily for directing artillery.
 By definition, fire discipline is the language of fire control.
-It consists of words, phrases, rules, and conventions which have specific meanings and which result in some definite action being taken with the guns.
+It consists of words, phrases, rules and conventions which have specific meanings and which result in some definite action at the guns.
 All ranks concerned in fire control must be thoroughly familiar with the language and the resulting actions.
 The aim of fire discipline is to ensure that in response to calls for fire (from a forward observer), the appropriate action is taken at the FPC (future planning cell), FSCC (fire support coordination center), FDC (fire direction center) and at the Guns/MRL, strictly in accordance with the intentions of the originator and with the minimum of delay.

 Six elements of a call for fire

 An initial call for fire (to an artillery battery) consists of six elements: